SHDShim/JCPDSTools/README.md

 ## How to cite

-S.-H. Shim (2022) JCPDSTools - A python app for creating, converting, and revising JCPDS file.
+S.-H. Shim (2022) JCPDSTools - A python app for creating, converting, and revising high-pressure diffraction information file.
 Zenodo. https://doi.org/10.5281/zenodo.6349449